How to Lose Weight Over 40: A Luxe Guide for Women

 • Park farther away when running errands

-• Dance while cooking dinner (extra points for doing it in heels)
+• Dance while cooking dinner (extra points for doing it in heels; me, always)

 • Use stairs whenever possible